FREQUENTLY ASKED QUESTIONS

 INSTALLATION POLICY

-The homeowner or (designated decision-maker) must be present during the template process.
-This person will have to answer questions in regards to seaming, corner radius, overhangs and special designs on island, etc; therefore it is recommended that this person is familiar with the project.
+We recommend the homeowner be present during the template process.
+This person will answer questions in regards to seam placement, corner radius, overhangs and special designs on island, etc;

-Cabinets: All cabinets must be in their final location, and are installed, leveled and secured.
-The template will contain information regarding the location of sinks, other appliances, seams and edges.
-We will decide where to place the seam appropriately.
+All cabinets must be in their final location, installed, secured, level and square.
+The template will finalize information regarding the placement of sinks, appliances, seams and edges.

-Incidental Damage: Final wall preparation (painting, wallpaper, etc) should NOT be completed prior to installation if at all possible.
+We advise final wall preparation (painting, wallpaper, etc) NOT be completed prior to installation if possible.
 Care will be exercised during the countertop installation; however due to the heaviness of this material: scrapes, punctures and/or digs are possible.
 These items are considered incidental damages and are the customers responsibility to repair.
 If a much bigger obvious damage is done to the wall or structure we will repair that particular part of the wall only, with wall compound only, not paint.

 CLEAN-UP: